esthersoftwaredev/angular-v20-file-refactor/README.md

 ## Compatibility

+## Compatibility

 This tool has been tested on Windows and works reliably.
-I’d love to hear how it performs on other operating systems like macOS or Linux!
+A Linux binary is included but hasn’t been fully tested yet.
+I’d love to hear how it performs on Linux or macOS!
 Please share your experience or report issues at [github.com/esthersoftwaredev/angular-v20-file-refactor/issues](github.com/esthersoftwaredev/angular-v20-file-refactor/issues).

 ## License